Featured

 Research shows that infants tend to spend about 3 to 4 hours of daily awake time in a swing, car seat, or stroller.
 Given how much time your little one will spend in a baby swing, it's important to ensure that it meets stringent standards for safety, comfort, and functionality.

 We've been reviewing baby swings for over 10 years.
-If we made our own, here is what it would look like:
+If we made our own, here are some of the key features it would have:

 ✔️ Weight limit at least 25 pounds.